kxz167/csds373-l2-navvis_descriptions/README.md

 Options:
 - `use_xacro:= [true/false]` - Use the xacro file (true) or the urdf file (false : default)
 - `jsp_gui:= [true/false]` - Utilize the Joint State Processor Gui to command wheels (true : default) or "render" vehicles through single joint msg (false)

+### Notes:
+- You will need to rename the downloaded folder to navvis_descriptions in order to match the directory naming scheme due to github package naming conventions.
+In terms of running, this does not seem to impact running the code.
+- For the full functionality, the `use_xacro:=true` flag should be used.
+Utilizing the old URDF file will not show the completed robot.